isomerpages/moe-nanchiauhigh/_our-talent-development/Enhanced Art Programme (EAP).md

 permalink: /our-talent-development/Enhanced-Art-Programme-EAP/
 description: ""
 ---
-NCHS EAP exposes talented and interested art students to different art media, creative processes, professions and practices in the arts and creative industries.

 <iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRIa1cw9OM9lVbDWlJTlF7y8FN_4Kt1TuMSFk3V1ouAdkXqp5LAMotMkhq7eaA-oucGTCKCnJmGE92D/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

-**PROGRAMME DETAILS**
+**PROGRAMME DETAILS**<br>

-**Overview**
+**Overview**<br>

-The Enhanced Art programme is one of MOE’s flagship art programmes offered by select secondary schools to provide greater opportunities for students with a keen interest, disposition and ability in art to develop their talent.
+The Enhanced Art programme is one of MOE’s flagship art programmes offered by select secondary schools to provide greater opportunities for students with a keen interest, disposition and ability in art to develop their talent. <br>

-EAP is distinct from art programmes offered in other secondary schools through its innovative curriculum and pedagogy that offer real world connections and practices (e.g. linking up with suitable creative industrial partners) and opportunities for collaborative learning through combined students’ and teachers’ events and workshops to achieve quality students learning and outcomes.&nbsp;
+EAP is distinct from art programmes offered in other secondary schools through its innovative curriculum and pedagogy that offer real world connections and practices (e.g. linking up with suitable creative industrial partners) and opportunities for collaborative learning through combined students’ and teachers’ events and workshops to achieve quality students learning and outcomes<br>

-**Eligibility**
+**Eligibility**<br>

-The EAP is an upper secondary programme from Secondary 3 to 4 that leads to the GCE O-level Art or Higher Art examination.
+The EAP is an upper secondary programme from Secondary 3 to 4 that leads to the GCE O-level Art or Higher Art examination.<br>

-**SIGNATURE PROGRAMME**
+**Signature Programme**

 **NCHS Art Talent Programme**